lingsoft/haily-memad-lid-pipeline-test-/README.md

 ## Use cases
 The API can identify these languages: fi, sv, fr, de, en, and x-nolang (denotes no language detected).
 The pipeline works in two scenarios:
-- if there is an audio file in the request, the API splits the input audio into 2 seconds chunks and predicts corresponding spoken languages.
+- if there is an audio file in the request, the API splits the input audio into 2-second chunks and predicts corresponding spoken languages for each chunk.
-- if there is an audio file and corresponding annotation/diarization json text in the request, the API returns prediction results and reports the classification metrics.
-This works like testing the lidbox tool.
+- if there is an audio file and corresponding annotation/diarization json, defining the starting and ending times of speech fragments and their optional language labels, the API returns prediction results for the corresponding fragments.

 ## Development